How Do I Sharpen My Pocket Knives as a Firefighter & Hunter?

 No, you can’t use it to sharpen the knife because it leaves additives behind and may result in damaging the knife.

 Each time you use your pocket knife, the blade gets chipped at a microscopic level or the edge gets misaligned.
-You need to sharpen the blade regularly like I do after hunting to perform any task with it effortlessly.
+You need to sharpen the blade regularly like I do.

-I have had my dad to teach me how I can sharpen my pocket knife and if you don’t have any such person, use this post as a guide to learn the process.
+I have had my dad to teach me how I can sharpen my pocket knives in early days of hunting and if you don’t have any such person, use this post as a guide to learn the process.
+Let me know If you have any questions in the comments and I’ll get back to you soon.
+Cheers!

 Related posts